nicolasdanelon/UnofficialDocs/source/file_processing/build_systems.rst

 ``selector``
-    If the **Tools | Build System | Automatic** option is set, Sublime Text will find the corresponding build system for the active file by automatically matching ``selector`` to the file's scope.
+    If the **Tools | Build System | Automatic** option is set, Sublime Text will automatically find the corresponding build system for the active file by matching ``selector`` to the file's scope.

-In addition to options, also you can use some variables in build systems, as we have done above with ``$file``, which expands to the active buffer's filename.
+In addition to options, you can use some variables in build systems too, as we have done above with ``$file``, which expands to the active buffer's filename.